saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 ### Subagent: configurable agents with git worktrees

-The `subagent` extension is the heart of my delegation system.
+The `subagent` extension is central to how I delegate work.
 It supports three modes: single for one agent-task pair, parallel for up to 8 tasks with 4 running concurrently, and chain for sequential execution with `{previous}` substitution.
 But the useful bit is how agents are defined.